striezel/botvinnik/readme.md

 # botvinnik - a simple bot for Matrix chats

-botvinnik is a bot that hooks into a [Matrix](https://matrix.org/) homeserver and provides some (more or less) useful additions.
+botvinnik is a bot that hooks into a [Matrix](https://matrix.org/) homeserver and provides some (more or less) useful additions via commands that let the bot show the current weather and weather forecast for given locations, get extracts from Wikipedia articles or show a random xkcd comic, just to name a few examples.

 See the [documentation](doc/getting-started.md) for more information on how to get started with the bot.